xorinox/goofys/README.md

 [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)
 or the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.

-To mount an S3 bucket on startup, make sure the credential is configured for `root`, and can add this to `/etc/fstab`:
+To mount an S3 bucket on startup, make the credential is configured for `root`, and can add this to `/etc/fstab`:

 ```
 goofys#bucket   /mnt/mountpoint        fuse     _netdev,allow_other,--file-mode=0666,--dir-mode=0777    0       0
 ```

+Requires fuse, check command fusermount -V, on some distributions package needs to be installed.

 See also: [Instruction for Azure Blob Storage, Azure Data Lake Gen1, and Azure Data Lake Gen2](https://github.com/kahing/goofys/blob/master/README-azure.md).